 Founded in 2007 as public relations firm Christina Jensen PR, Jensen Artists expanded in 2015 to include artist management services.
 Jensen Artists is dedicated to developing the careers and telling the stories of today's most vibrant classical musicians.
 We are motivated by a desire to illustrate the abundance and appeal of today’s classical music world by sharing our clients’ personalities, creativity, and art with the public.

 Founder Christina Jensen has worked in the classical music industry for fifteen years, gaining experience in a variety of areas of the field before founding the firm in 2007.
 Previously, Christina worked in corporate sponsorship at the Brooklyn Academy of Music, where she was part of a three-person team charged with raising $3 million annually; as Director of Community Outreach with the Boston Modern Orchestra Project, where she managed marketing, educational outreach, and publicity for the orchestra; and as orchestra manager and public relations assistant at the Massachusetts Institute of Technology.

 Upon moving to New York after finishing graduate school at Boston University, Christina began helping classical musicians who were friends and family with their PR needs.
 What began as “moonlighting” to make rent in the Big Apple turned into a full time job in 2007 when Christina found herself with too many clients, and not nearly enough sleep.
 Her earliest major success came later that year, when Simone Dinnerstein’s recording of Bach’s Goldberg Variations became a surprise bestseller.
-Highlights since then have included co-producing a new collaboration among cellist Maya Beiser, dancer Wendy Whelan, and choreographer Lucinda Childs; publicizing André Previn’s 80th birthday season, the massive 12-hour Bang on a Can Marathon in New York which annually draws thousands of new music fans, a Grammy-nominated album from composer Jefferson Friedman and the Chiara String Quartet, a Grammy-winning album by classical guitarist Jason Vieaux, as well as countless world premieres and performances of compelling classical music, new and old, throughout the country.
+Highlights since then have included co-producing a new collaboration among cellist Maya Beiser, dancer Wendy Whelan, and choreographer Lucinda Childs; publicizing André Previn’s 80th birthday season; several Grammy-nominated and Grammy-winning album campaigns; as well as countless world premieres and performances of compelling classical music, new and old, throughout the country.